When we think about ourselves as old and aging grandparents, most of us imagine silver hair, wrinkles, and a walker or a wheelchair.

 It’s always inspiring to see a physically and mentally fit senior.

 It’s not just the fact that they’ve lived a rich and full life, but that their love for life comes through from the way they continue to care for themselves.
 It’s independent, empowering, and most importantly, wise.
+If you’re looking for some fitness guides for seniors check out suddenly senior.

 Remember: it’s never too late to take a step towards fitness.